ymadoff/ryba/core/network.coffee.md

 The [resolver](http://man7.org/linux/man-pages/man5/resolver.5.html)
 is a set of routines in the C library that provide access to the Internet Domain Name System (DNS).
-The configuration file is considered a trusted source of DNS information
+The configuration file is considered a trusted source of DNS information.

     module.exports.push name: 'Network # DNS Resolver', callback: (ctx, next) -> {resolv} = ctx.config.network